-The district educates more than 350 students in grades K-12.
+The district educates around 275 students in grades K-12.
 We provide our students with a rich learning experience steeped in the area’s history, while also providing a variety of extracurricular and athletic opportunities to help all our students succeed.

 Schenevus CSD is located in beautiful Otsego County, New York, encompassing the towns of Maryland and Westford.